Expressive Logics for Coinductive Predicates: Abstract Framework: Adequacy Expressiveness

-\end{definition} The following key fact is an immediate consequence of the results in~\cite{mave15:laxe}. \begin{fact} Let $B$ be a set functor and let $\llift{B}$ be a lax extension of $B$ preserving diagonals.
+\end{defiC} The following key fact is an immediate consequence of the results in~\cite{mave15:laxe}. \begin{fact} Let $B$ be a set functor and let $\llift{B}$ be a lax extension of $B$ preserving diagonals.
 Then on any coalgebra $(X,\gamma)$ we have that behavioural equivalence is equal to $\nu (\gamma^* \circ \llift{B}_X)$. \end{fact} \begin{proof}[Proof (Sketch)] Monotonicity of $\llift{B}$ implies that $\gamma^* \circ \llift{B}_X$ is a monotone operator.
-The result now follows from $\Rel_X$ being a complete lattice and behavioural equivalence being the greatest post-fixpoint of $\gamma^* \circ \llift{B}_X$.
+The result now follows from $\Rel_X$ being a complete lattice and behavioural equivalence being the greatest post-fixed point of $\gamma^* \circ \llift{B}_X$.
 The latter is a consequence of~\cite[Prop.~9]{mave15:laxe}. \end{proof}

 In particular, for a weak pullback preserving functor $B$, the canonical lifting $\Rel(B)$ is a lax extension preserving diagonals.
 But the results in~\cite{mave15:laxe} also show that non-weak pullback preserving set functors have such lax extensions.
 In fact, any finitary functor for which an expressive logic with ``monotone'' modalities exist, has a suitable lifting.
 Examples include the so-called $(\_)^3_2$-functor , the functor $\Pow_n$ that maps a set $X$ to the collection $\Pow_n X$ of subsets of $X$ with less than $n$ elements and the so-called monotone neighbourhood functor (cf.~Example~7 in \cite{mave15:laxe}).
 The following proposition establishes that the lax lifting $\llift{B}$ fits into the fibrational framework of our paper, and that Proposition~\ref{prop:equality} applies.